-This optional academic program allows students the opportunity to gain 12 months of professional, paid work experience in a range of opportunities in industry, government and not-for-profit across Canada.
+This optional academic program allows students can gain 12 months of professional, paid work experience in a range of opportunities in industry, government and notfor-profit across Canada.
 Students can gain technical and professional experience in research, policy and education to reinforce classroom-based instruction and to increase students' networks and employability.
-COOP 405 (3-credits) can be used as ECON elective or as an open or approved elective.
+Each COOP work term is two credits.
+Students who complete three COOP work terms receive six credits which can be used as ECON elective or as an open or approved elective.
 For further information on work term sequencing options and professional development training topics see section 9.13.